 Senior Program Officer

-Kelley graduated from the University of Phoenix, San Jose, with a master's degree in business administration.
-She is currently pursuing a Master of Arts in theology and ministry at Fuller Theological Seminary.
+Kelley received her Master of Business Administration from the University of Phoenix, San Jose and is currently pursuing a Master of Arts in Theology and Ministry at Fuller Theological Seminary.

 Last month, Kelley D. Gulley attended the Fund for Shared Insight Listen for Good Gathering in Houston, Texas.
 There were more than 400 attendees, including 160 nonprofit partners and 30 funding organizations from across the country — all committed to using feedback loops to better serve those we seek to help.Read the Story

 Last fall, The James Irvine Foundation partnered with community organizations to hold 14 Community Listening Sessions in six regions across California.
 We spoke to more than 400 Californians (in 10 languages) to better understand their hopes, fears, challenges, and dreams.Read the Story